darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 : How far down the tonal range the boost reaches.
 Lower keeps it to the very brightest areas; higher pulls more of the upper midtones into the glow.

 boost protect
-: Keeps everything below this many stops above mid-grey out of the boost entirely.
+: Keeps everything below this many stops above mid-gray out of the boost entirely.

 ## scanner

-How the finished print -- or the negative, in _scan the film_ mode -- is digitised, and the conditions it is looked at under.
+How the finished print -- or the negative, in _scan the film_ mode -- is digitized, and the conditions it is looked at under.
 These act on the final image, after everything else.

 ### output

 pre-compression boost
-: Brightens the finished picture without flattening its highlights, because the film's own highlight rolloff is applied afterwards, so the image lifts instead of washing out.
+: Brightens the finished picture without flattening its highlights, because the film's own highlight roll-off is applied afterward, so the image lifts instead of washing out.
 1.0 leaves it alone.
-Since it acts right at the end, the colour picker reads the finished picture rather than the original: point it at a highlight area, and it sets the boost so the brightest tone lands just short of where the rolloff takes over.
+Since it acts right at the end, the color picker reads the finished picture rather than the original: point it at a highlight area, and it sets the boost so the brightest tone lands just short of where the roll-off takes over.

 post-compression scale
 : Scales the finished picture after the gamut compressor.
 This only changes the level, leaving the relationship between the channels alone, similar to what a tone curve does by moving its white point.